 Over the last decade, powerful new microscopes have dramatically sharpened biologists' focus on the molecules that animate and propel life.
 Now, a new imaging platform developed by Eric Betzig and colleagues at the Howard Hughes Medical Institute’s Janelia Research Campus offers another leap forward for light microscopy.
 The new technology collects high-resolution images rapidly and minimizes damage to cells, meaning it can image the three-dimensional activity of molecules, cells, and embryos in fine detail over longer periods than was previously possible.

-Betzig, one of three scientists sharing the 2014 Nobel Prize in Chemistry, has developed a suite of new imaging technologies over the last 10 years.
+Betzig, one of three scientists sharing the 2014 Nobel Prize in Chemistryexternal link, opens in a new tab, has developed a suite of new imaging technologies over the last 10 years.
 The techniques have improved biologists' ability to visually track the movements of cells' tiniest structures – but there were always trade-offs.
 Imaging cells at high resolution in three dimensions usually meant sacrificing imaging speed, as well as subjecting cells to significant light-induced toxicity.

 “What happens is you end up designing the questions you ask around the tools that are available,” Legant says.
 With the lattice light sheet, the Betzig team can now optimize their imaging technology for the questions that biologists want to answer.